shrey141102/Javascript-projects/README.md

 # QR Code Generator
 Streamline information sharing with the QR Code Generator.
 Easily convert text or URLs into QR codes for quick and efficient data transfer.
 # Quotes Generator
-Find inspiration at your fingertips.
-The Quotes Generator delivers a daily dose of motivation and wisdom, making each day brighter with thoughtful words.
+Find inspiration at your fingertips The Quotes Generator delivers a daily dose of motivation and wisdom, making each day brighter with thoughtful words.
 # Rock Paper Scissors
 Settle decisions the classic way with Rock Paper Scissors.
 Enjoy a digital twist to this timeless hand game, adding an element of chance to your choices.
 # Simon Game